Nialsihg/RosterItemLevels/README.md

 # RosterItemLevels
-A simple WoW Freakz AddOn to see and report the item levels of your roster.
+A simple WoW Freakz AddOn to see and report the item levels of people in your group.

 ## Usage
 Minimap icon or command: